-The object floorplan is often used in the middle of a workflow to show a leading object that has multiple attributes.
-Objects can be accessed from an overview, a work list, a list report, or a related business object.
-To present more information about one specific attribute of an object, use the object details floorplan, which can be accessed via drill down from the object screen.
+The object pattern is often used in the middle of a workflow to show a leading object that has multiple attributes.
+Objects can be accessed from an overview, a list report, or a related business object.
+Some object may have child objects which can be accessed via drill down from the object screen.

-Header is the leading content section of an object floorplan.
+The header section is the leading content section of an object page.
 It provides a quick view of the most important information about the intended business object.
 As the first and most important section, it is located in the header area to capture the user’s attention.

 B. Contextual content section group